-- o.43 1.
-The competition is run by integral direct elimination with a direct elimination table which may be incomplete. - 2.
-At the Open World Championships the teams will occupy the places in the table according to the most recent official team ranking of the FIE.
+- 1. The competition is run by integral direct elimination with a direct elimination table which may be incomplete. - 2.
+At the Junior and Open World Championships the teams will occupy the places in the table according to the most recent official team ranking of the FIE.
 The teams that are not classified will occupy the last places in the table, and will be separated by drawing of lots. - 3.
-All places in the table up to 16th place will be fought for.
-From 17th place onwards teams will be classified, within each round of the table, according to their initial place in the table. - 4.
-At the Junior World Championships the teams will occupy places in the table according to their ranking.
-This ranking is arrived at by adding together the positions obtained by their best three team members in the Junior individual event.
-On the other hand, if a fencer did not take part in the individual competition, but is participating in the team event, he will be assigned points equal to the total number of fencers appearing in the adjusted individual junior ranking plus one.
+At the Open and Junior World Championships, all places in the table up to 16th place will be fought for.
+From 17th place onwards teams will be classified, within each round of the table, according to their initial place in the table.

+The formula for the competition is as follows.